-As an organisation, you are responsible for setting up and maintaining an internal DR site.
+As an organization, you are responsible for setting up and maintaining an internal DR site.
 These sites are necessary for companies with aggressive RTOs and large information requirements.
 Some considerations to make when building your internal recovery site are hardware configuration, power maintenance, support equipment, layout design, heating and cooling, location and staff.

 Though much more expensive compared to an external site, an internal DR site allows you to control all aspects of the DR process.

 External sites are owned and operated by third-party vendors.
 They can either be:

 During the 1980s, two entities, the SHARE Technical Steering Committee and International Business Machines (IBM) came up with a tier system for describing DR Service levels.
 The system showed off-site recoverability with tier 0 representing the least amount and tier 6 the most.